Yale Symphony Orchestra: The Yale Symphony Orchestra today

 The membership of today's Yale Symphony Orchestra is composed primarily of undergraduates, who audition in early September and are "tapped," a scaled-down version of the selection of a cappella groups, shortly thereafter.
 Yale Symphony Orchestra rehearsals take place twice a week for two and a half hours in Woolsey Hall.
 The orchestra performs five regular concerts per season, with programming varying from the traditional (Beethoven's Symphony no. 6) to the adventurous (Ligeti's Apparitions).

 The Halloween Show has become a campus-wide tradition.
 The orchestra spends the months before Halloween shooting and editing a silent film, which they screen at 11:59 p.m. on October 31 in Woolsey Hall.
 The orchestra plays a soundtrack with selections ranging from repertoire staples to arrangements of pop songs.
-Cameo appearances in the films have included actors Sarah Jessica Parker and James Franco, singer-songwriter Alanis Morissette, and politicians John Kerry, Hillary Clinton, and John McCain.
+Cameo appearances in the films have included actors Sarah Jessica Parker and James Franco, singer-songwriters Alanis Morissette and Paul McCartney, and politicians John Kerry, Hillary Clinton, and John McCain.

 On March 31, 2007, the Yale Symphony Orchestra became the first undergraduate orchestra to perform as the featured orchestra in Video Games Live.